GTPB/ELIXIR-Train-the-Trainer-Dev/README.md

 - exiting a note (issue)

 if you edit and then push slides file from hackMD to github it won't do anything

+de-synching from HackMD if file name changes (e.g. someone changed it on GitHub, whether it is the prefix or the title) pulling won't work go through github hackmd edit button

 #### GitHub Editing